TheLostInPlace/xray-monolith-pip/README.md

     * Parallel execution of `CreateTimeEvent` and `AddUniqueCall` commands (disabled by default)
     * Logger
   * Toggleable options available in Modded Exes options
-  * Proactive Parallel Lua GC
+  * Idle Time Parallel Lua GC
-    * When frame is prepared in Renderer, repeatedly call Lua GC with small step to keep it busy and reduce cleanup work later
+    * When frame is prepared in Renderer, repeatedly call Lua GC with small step to keep it busy and reduce cleanup work later, reduces stutters
     * After frame is rendered, check if Lua memory usage is good, perform big GC with usual GC step if its not
   * Updated Luabind to latest version from (https://github.com/ForserX/luabind-latest)
   * Functor cache for Lua calls, disabled by default, didn't show any performance difference